Hot action from the start

 Pathfinder and Starfinder adventures are a bit different

-One big advantage to Pathfinder Society adventures is that when they are released they are usually hotly debated by GMs and players on the Paizo messageboards – often with input by the author.
+One big advantage to Society adventures is that when they are released they are usually hotly debated by GMs and players on the Paizo messageboards – often with input by the author.
 That’s a great source of valuable tips about running the adventure and warnings of potential pitfalls or unusually dangerous or complex adventures.
 Look out for these comments on the Paizo Message boards.

 See the GM discussions on the Pathfinder Society Adventures [watch out for spoilers]

 Many GMs have uploaded their preparation work to Google Docs so it can be shared with other GMs.
 You can sign in to Google and download the prep right here.

 If a player sits down at your table with no character prepared then ask the convention organiser for a pre-generated character so they can choose a faction, do a quick customisation, and play immediately.
 (There will NOT be time to generate a character from scratch while everyone else sits and waits!)
-Similarly, if a player hasn’t gone online to get themselves a Pathfinder Society number then don’t delay your table, the organiser of the convention should have a supply of PFS numbers.
+Similarly, if a player hasn’t gone online to get themselves a Society number then don’t delay your table, the organiser of the convention should have a supply of PFS numbers.

 Be aware that before the game starts, players may want to buy items.
 Mundane items come straight from the books.
 Some magic items are available but maybe restricted to low-level items which are listed in the “Roleplaying Guild Guide”.

 Make sure your players’ levels fall within the Tier of the adventure.
 (If they have no viable character they can use a Pre-Gen and apply the benefits to their "real" character when they achieve the level of that PreGen.)
 Check the Guide to Organised Play to work out which Tier and if you need to make adjustments for 4 players.
 Don't accept more than 6 players on your table.
-It is not a legal table for Organised Play.
+It is no longer a legal table for Organised Play.